 Access to the Plan area is provided by the County's existing municipal road network including Range Roads 32 and 33 and Township Road 251A.
 The conclusions and recommendations of the TIA indicates the County's existing road network has capacity to support the development contemplated without the requirement of any off-site improvements.
-It is acknowledged that the developer shall provide payment at the subdivision stage in accordance with the applicable rate of the County's Regional Transportation Off-Site Levy Bylaw.
+It is acknowledged that the developer shall provide payment at the subdivision stage in accordance with the applicable Regional Transportation Off-Site Levy Bylaw.

-The owner shall provide payment of the Regional Transportation Off-Site Levy at the subdivision stage.
+Policy 3.2.2.1 The owner shall provide payment of the Regional Transportation Off-Site Levy at the subdivision stage.